arshsinghal6/emotion_tts/README.md

 # emotion_tts: https://github.com/arshsinghal6/emotion_tts
-Deep learning model to add emotion to TTS.
+Deep learning models to add emotion to TTS.
-Here is a demo of our model
+Here is a demo of our Emotion Transfer model

 ground truth: